vseryakov/backendjs/README.md

         - Line5: The expiration value in milliseconds, required, followed by a newline
         - Line6: The Content-Type HTTP header, lowercase, followed by a newline
     * Computed HMAC-SHA1 digest from the canonical string and encode it as BASE64 string, preserve trailing = if any
-    * Form BK-Signature HTTP header as the following:
+    * Form the signature HTTP header as the following:
         - The header string consist of multiple fields separated by pipe |
             - Field1: Signature version:
                 - version 1, normal signature